Johannesburg to Kenya

 Marvel at the crashing white water of Victoria Falls, cruise the sprawling Okavango Delta and stake out natural waterholes in the Khama Rhino Sanctuary.
 This 37-day adventure is your ticket to diverse offerings and immersive experiences throughout Africa.
 Witness Ngorongoro Crater and the big cats of the Serengeti.
 Travel through verdant national parks and remote highland villages.
 Come face-to-face with wild animals and explore landscapes rich in natural beauty on this memorable journey across Africa’s south to the eastern plains.

-Sawubona – welcome to South Africa!
-Your adventure begins with a welcome meeting at 6 pm.
-If you arrive early, we recommend visiting the eye-opening Apartheid Museum to start your journey with some crucial history before meeting up with your group.
-After your important meeting this evening, why not head out for an optional group dinner and get to know your newfound travel companions?
-Your leader can point you in the right direction with bar and restaurant recommendations.
+Sawubona!
+Welcome to South Africa.
+Your adventure begins in Johannesburg with a welcome meeting at 6 pm tonight.
+If you arrive early, maybe visit the eye-opening Apartheid Museum to start your journey with some crucial history before meeting up with your group.
+After the meeting, why not head out for an optional group dinner and get to know your newfound travel companions.
+Your leader can point you in the right direction with the best bar and restaurant recommendations.

-Leaving South Africa behind, cross the border into Botswana and travel towards the Khama Rhino Sanctuary (approximately 8–10 hours).
+Leaving South Africa behind, cross the border into Botswana this morning and travel towards the Khama Rhino Sanctuary.
 Situated on the edge of the Kalahari Desert, the Khama Rhino Sanctuary has drastically changed from a former hunting area to a conservation project.
 Built to protect Botswana's only remaining populations of both black and white rhinos, the sanctuary is also home to other wildlife including zebras, giraffes, leopards, ostriches and wildebeest, all of which can be seen grazing the many waterholes.
-Visiting this project benefits local communities and directly contributes to protecting the endangered white rhinoceros.
-Later on, head out on a dusk game drive to see the rhinos when they are most active.
+Visiting this project benefits local communities and directly contributes to protecting the endangered white rhino.
+Later, you’ll head out on a dusk game drive to hopefully spot the rhinos when they’re most active.

-Hit the road to Chobe National Park (approximately 6–7 hours).
-Botswana's first national park is perhaps best known for its high concentration of elephants, which can often be seen swimming in the Chobe River.
-The river also attracts wallowing hippos, a variety of birdlife, crocodiles sunning themselves by the water's edge, and cheetahs and lions coming down to drink.
-Enjoy a sunset cruise on the Chobe – an ideal way to spend the afternoon and toast to another day in Africa.
+Hit the road this morning and make tracks for Chobe National Park – Botswana's first ever national park.
+This area is perhaps best known for its high concentration of elephants, which can often be seen swimming in the Chobe River.
+The river also attracts wallowing hippos, crocodiles by the water's edge, cheetahs, lions and a huge variety of birdlife.
+When you arrive, you’ll be treated to a sunset cruise on the Chobe River – an ideal way to spend the afternoon, watch the sun descend and toast to another day in Africa.

-Why not wake up early and see Chobe National Park from a different perspective, booking yourself in on an optional morning game drive.
-Afterwards, travel on to Victoria Falls (approximately 2–3 hours), crossing the border into Zimbabwe just in time to have lunch on the banks of the Zambezi River.
-Then it's free time to experience the sights and sounds of the mighty falls.
-This thundering curtain of water is about 1.7 kilometres wide, falling 108 metres into a narrow gorge below.
-In the wet season, the spray created can rise an incredible 400 metres as the falls become a raging torrent.
-In the dry season, the view of the falls is unobstructed by spray and you can see the little islets in the river below.
+Why not wake up early and see Chobe National Park from a different perspective with an optional morning game drive.
+After, the group will travel to Victoria Falls, crossing the border into Zimbabwe just in time to have lunch on the banks of the Zambezi River.
+Enjoy some free time to experience the sights and sounds of the mighty falls at your own pace.
+This thundering curtain of water is about 1.7 km wide, falling 108 m into a narrow gorge below.
+In the wet season, the spray can rise an incredible 400 m as the falls become a raging torrent.
+In the dry season, the view of the falls is unobstructed by spray, and you can see the little islets in the river below.
+This evening, dine on a traditional a traditional Zimbabwe dinner hosted by a women's cooperative within the community.
+Learn how this initiative not only provides employment opportunities but also benefits the Victoria Falls community as a whole.

 Wake up early and get ready to track rhinos in Matobo National Park.
 Home to a significant population of black and white rhinoceros that can be tracked on foot.
 As your expert guide takes you through the park, look out for other game like leopards, warthogs, and springhares.
 You'll also learn about the local plants and trees, including wild pear and paperbark, and discover San paintings and the fascinating rock formations.
 The Matopos area has great spiritual and cultural significance to the local people and there are many sites within the park where important ceremonies still take place.